-A permafrost boreholes were drilled at 5217m in Nevado Coropuna (3m deep) and at 5331m in Nevado Chachani (4.2m deep) in respectively, and permafrost temperatures have been monitored since 2012, later (2014 and 2018) electric resistivity tomography was performed to understand special distribution of the permafrost.
-Annual mean ground temperature (30cm below ground) versus each elevation points were used to determine the lapse rate and the lower boundary of the permafrost.
-Due to the lower air density, sensitive heat flux is minimum at this elevation.
-As result, air temperature and ground surface temperature have big difference typically reaches 5-10° C. For accuracy in understanding the location of the permafrost boundary, we measured, in hourly intervals year-round, temperatures 30cm below the ground surface, collecting data since 2008 in both Coropuna and Chachani.
+Permafrost boreholes were drilled at 5217m in Nevado Coropuna (3m deep) and at 5331m in Nevado Chachani (4.2m deep) respectively, and permafrost temperatures have been monitored since 2012; later (2014 and 2018 respectively) electric resistivity tomography was performed to understand special distribution of the permafrost in these areas.
+A comparison of annual mean ground temperature (30cm below ground) versus each elevation point was used to determine the lapse rate and the lower boundary of the permafrost.
+Due to the lower air density, sensitive heat flux is minimal at this elevation.
+As a result, air temperature and ground surface temperature differ significantly, typically by 5-10° C. For accuracy in understanding the location of the permafrost boundary, we measured, in hourly intervals year-round, temperatures 30cm below the ground surface, collecting data since 2008 at both Coropuna and Chachani.

-DC resistivity sounding has been conducted and employed two-dimensional resistivity profiling (IRIS instruments; Syscal pro R1 24-48 channel) for this investigation using the Wenner electrode configuration.
+DC resistivity sounding was conducted, along with two-dimensional resistivity profiling (IRIS instruments; Syscal pro R1 24-48 channel) for this investigation using the Wenner electrode configuration.
 The tomography line was mapped to cross the borehole sites using ground control points.
 The electrical resistivity of soil depends on the soil type, temperature, water content, porosity, and salinity.
-In general, the resistivity (ohm-m) values of frozen soil are 10-1000 times greater than those of unfrozen (Harada and Yoshikawa 1996).
+In general, the resistivity (ohm-m) values of frozen soil are 10-1000 times greater than that of unfrozen soils (Harada and Yoshikawa 1996).
 DC resistivity sounding uses four electrodes for measurement.
 A current (I) is delivered and received between the outer electrodes, and the resulting potential difference (V) is measured between the inner electrodes.
 For this array on the ground surface, an apparent resistivity a (ohm-m) is calculated from:

 a= 2a V/I (1)

-where “a” is the distance separating the electrodes.
-The inversion analysis was performed with changing values of resistivity and layer thickness by using the linear filter method (Das and Verma 1980) for a one-dimension investigation.
+where ‘a’ is the distance separating the electrodes.
+Inversion analyses were performed with changing values of resistivity and layer thickness by using the linear filter method (Das and Verma, 1980) for a one-dimensional investigation.
 For acquisition of two-dimensional apparent resistivity data, we used multi-channel, equally spaced electrodes with a standard spacing of five meters.
 Each measurement was repeated up to 16 times, depending on the variance of the results.
-Two-dimensional model interpretation was performed using the software package RES2DINV (Geotomo software), which performs smoothing and constrained inversion using finite difference forward modeling and quasi-Newton techniques (Loke and Barker 1994).
-Surface geology for Coropuna site was lava, boulder and less fine materials.
-The site was so dry that contacting electrodes needed extra saltwater for operation.
+Two-dimensional model interpretation was performed using the software package RES2DINV (Geotomo software), which performs smoothing and constrained inversion using finite-difference forward modeling and quasi-Newton techniques (Loke and Barker, 1994).
+Surface geology for the Coropuna site was lava, boulder, and less fine materials.
+The site was so dry that the contacting electrodes needed extra saltwater for operation.

 Stable isotope samples were obtained during drilling operations at Chachani and Coropuna.
 The permafrost layers showed 20-40% ice content by volume, along with more pore space and permeable materials.
-Ice-bonded permafrost ice seems "injected" into the pore spaces rather than forming through a segregation process.
-At the same time, various water samples were obtained from local water sources, such as precipitation, snow and penitente formations, glacier ice, and spring water.
-The collected stable isotope samples were analyzed at the Alaska Stable Isotope Facility, Water and Environmental Research Center, University of Alaska Fairbanks using the Pyrolysis Elemental Analysis-Isotope Ratio Mass Spectrometry (pyrolysis-EA-IRMS) DeltaV system.
+Ice-bonded permafrost ice seems "injected" into the pore spaces rather than formed through segregation processes.
+At the same time, various water samples were obtained from local sources, such as precipitation, snow and penitente formations, glacier ice, and spring water.
+The stable isotope samples were analyzed at the Alaska Stable Isotope Facility, Water and Environmental Research Center, University of Alaska Fairbanks, using the Pyrolysis Elemental Analysis-Isotope Ratio Mass Spectrometry (pyrolysis-EA-IRMS) DeltaV system.

 In this method, a sample is pyrolyzed into H2 and CO gases then separated chromatographically.
 These gases are then transferred to the IRMS, where the isotopes are measured.
 2Hv-smow and 18Ov-smow values are reported in reference to international isotope standards.
 The typical quality control scheme involves analyzing laboratory working standards every seven replicate samples.
 Each sequence batch is calibrated to NIST standards to confirm quality assurance.
 NIST Standards are analyzed in replicate throughout the sequence.